TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_flavour.md

 Preferably, the container should be a constant size vector as the flavour ids will just be consecutive integers.

 Care must be taken that the storage is not treated like trivially copyable types during byte readwrite:
-A custom readwrite overloads will be in order, both for lua and binary, which will take note of which initial component values are set, and serialize only the according invariants;
+A custom readwrite overloads will be in order, both for json and binary, which will take note of which initial component values are set, and serialize only the according invariants;
 At that point, serialization performance pretty much does not matter at all, and disk space may or may not come in handy.